magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43167-admin-order-grid-mass-doesnt-apply-multipage.md

 ## Issue

-Admin order grid mass action doesn't apply for multi-page when admin user selects all orders.
+Admin order grid mass action doesn't apply for multi-page when the admin user selects all orders.

 <ins>Steps to reproduce</ins>: